Amanskywalker/gsoc-2017/_posts/2017-08-20-gsoc-report.md

 ## Introduction

-The Aim of the project was to replace the current VM stack which is being used to distribute the PEcAn with the Docker stack, Moreover develope interface to ease the user in the setup of the new Instance of the PEcAn.
+The Aim of the project is to replace the current VM stack which is being used to distribute the PEcAn with the Docker stack, Moreover develope interface to ease the user in the setup of the new Instance of the PEcAn.
 This is a short report on the project.

 ### Code Repository